 Prevention to assess cardiovascular risk factors epidemiology and prevention measures.

-*Click image to enlarge the registry planning
+Registry Table *Click image to enlarge the registry plan

 Results from completed EORP studies are published in the European Heart Journal as well as other major scientific reviews.